Dorot Foundation

 • Do not support groups active in the Boycott, Divestment, and Sanctions (BDS) movement

-• Do not accept unsolicited proposals from organizations with which they do not have an existing relationship
+• Do not accept unsolicited proposals from organisations with which they do not have an existing relationship

-• Are unlikely to support organizations that do not align with their commitment to both Jewish and Palestinian self-determination
+• Are unlikely to support organisations that do not align with their commitment to both Jewish and Palestinian self-determination

 Governance and Leadership